smussenden/2019-baltimore-climate-health-project-data-repo/documentation/Heat-Health/Heat-Health-Analysis.md

 There is a high degree of correlation between a geographic population’s asthma prevelence rate in Baltimore, and that populations level of affluence.
-Using detailed records of hospital admissions and emergency room visits, we determined the percentage of patients from each ZIP Code who had an asthma diagnosis, and compared it to that ZIP Code’s poverty rate and median household income from U.S. Census data.
-There was a strong positive relationship (r = .73) between a ZIP code’s emergency room asthma rate and the percentage of people below the poverty line;
+Using detailed records of hospital admissions and emergency room visits, we determined the percentage of patients from each ZIP code who had an asthma diagnosis, and compared it to that ZIP code’s poverty rate and median household income from U.S. Census data.
+There was a strong positive relationship (r = .74) between a ZIP code’s emergency room asthma rate and the percentage of people below the poverty line;
 the higher the asthma rate, the higher the poverty rate, and vice versa.
 There was a strong negative relationship (r = -.71) between a ZIP code’s